 After software development adventures in the early days of the PC, Brad founded BIS in 1991 as a custom software development company.
 In 1998 the company pivoted to focus on corporate expense management which was a growing B2B sector.
 Brad and his team grew the company to 65 large organisations including Woolworths, AMP, GPT, the ATO, the Northern Territory Government and many others.
 Brad exited in 2014 but the company, now https://www.expense8.com/ is going strong.

-Mike is INCUBATE’s Resident Entrepreneur who brings his 20 yrs + business experience to help the startups including founding and selling his first IT company.
+Mike is one of INCUBATE’s longest-standing mentors.
+He brings his 20 yrs + business experience to help the startups including founding and selling his first IT company.
 He has expertise in Sales & Marketing and previously CEO & Managing Director of 4 companies with practical experience across a range of industries.

-Mike is currently the latest team member of CSIRO’s $200m fund, Main Sequence Ventures.
+Mike is a Partner of CSIRO’s $200m fund, Main Sequence Ventures.
 In his spare time, he writes a blog on startups and technology called startup88.com and builds cool things.

 Natasha’s start up experience includes co-founding and leading location-based and mobile marketing start-up (StreetHawk), and being the CEO of an organisation helping women tech entrepreneurs scaling for growth.
 Over the last few years Natasha has been firmly entrenched in early to mid stage tech start ups as investment manager for UniSeed.
 Natasha is passionate about making new ideas – whether products, services or new ways of doing things – real.